Going Lightweight: How To Shave Weight off Your Pack for Safer and Easier Hiking

 There are also some ultra-light packs that look like they were made of shopping bags and some cord.

 To be honest, that’s not for me.
 Some of the ultra-light backpacks tend to have no frame and very thin straps.
 I'm fine with a few grams more if it means more comfort.
+I have fibromyalgia, which means I’m extra sensitive to touch.
+I need good padding on the straps and hip belt to be comfortable.

 If I can hike pretty comfortable with this big and heavy (sometimes close to 20kg!) backpack, I would fly the mountains with 10 kg pack!